LiorKogan/V1/README.md

     Though the semantic of _null_ values is not always defined as part of the data model, nor as part of the _data schema_, it still must be well-defined for query languages' operators and functions.
 E.g., what is the result of (yesterday's date < person's death date) when the _death date_ is _null_?
 Often, _null_ values represent _applicable missing_ and _no information_, while _magic values_ (e.g., "9999-12-31" for dates) represent _inapplicable values_.
 In addition, a _sorting comparison operator_ is usually well-defined for _null_ values and may differ from the standard comparison operator (e.g., should _The five persons with the earliest birth date_ return persons with a _null_ birth date?)

 - Should new information prove that two or more vertices represent the same entity, these vertices should be merged.
-Similarly, should new information prove that two or more edges represent the same relationship or action, these edges should be merged.
+Similarly, should new information prove that two or more edges represent the same relationship, these edges should be merged.

 - Should new information prove that a vertex represents two or more entities, this vertex should be split.
-Similarly, should new information prove that an edge represents two or more relationships or actions, this edge should be split.
+Similarly, should new information prove that an edge represents two or more relationships, this edge should be split.

 - Any pair of vertices, except null vertices, must be _distinguishable_, which means that vertices' _identifiers_ must be pairwise distinct, or there should be no pair of vertices with identical type, property values, and relationships.
 Similarly, any pair of edges must be _distinguishable_, which means that edges' _identifiers_ must be pairwise distinct, or there should be no pair of edges with identical type and property values that connect the same pair of vertices or the same vertex and a null vertex.
 An _identifier_ is a set of properties (often just an automatically generated index) that collectively uniquely identifies the element.